 We begin with per capita energy consumption.

-Each year the United States consumes 101 quadrillion BTUs of energy for all uses (about 1% comes from solar as of 2019, a ten-fold increase from 2010).
+Each year the United States consumes 101 quadrillion BTUs of energy for all uses.
 Divided by the US population, this means that the average American consumes around 300 million BTUs of energy each year.
 That’s the energy to support all of the things we do, the energy to grow the food we eat and get it to our tables; it’s the energy embodied in all of the things we buy, in all of the trips we make, in all of the waste we manage, in all the shows we watch.

 In the zero-carbon economy much our transportation, heating, and industrial energy will come from electricity rather than from combustion.
 The greater efficiency we will experience from our mostly electric infrastructure means that we can reduce our per capita energy consumption from 88 MWh down to 55 MWh.
-We can produce that much energy every year using 105 residential modules (290 Wp 60-cell).
-That is the number of modules that are shown stacked in the header image above next to Annie Easley for scale.
+We can produce that much energy every year using 90 commercial modules (460 Watt nameplate capacity).
+Our future net-zero carbon energy systems will of course be a mix of hydro, wind, solar, and other technologies, but for sake of argument, if we wanted to power today’s economy using just solar panels, we would each need to install 90 of them along with some amount of energy storage over our lifetime to contribute equally to the cause.

-Under SYS-STEAM, each person who participates takes one year to produce or install a quantity of solar modules equal to the personal consumption of energy of an average American, or to teach children about the technology.
-This is accomplished through an obligatory one-year service period and would be one of three options available to young people to complete the service year.
+Under the Solar Year of Service, each person who participates takes one year to produce or install a quantity of solar modules equal to the personal consumption of energy of an average American, or to contribute to the effort by teaching, managing, and contributing in some way to the program.
+This is accomplished through an obligatory one-year service period and would be one of three options available to young people in order to complete their service year.

 There are many supply-chain steps along the way to the installation of a solar panel.
 These processes are becoming more sustainable over time, but there is still much work to do to reduce the environmental footprint of solar panels.